neuroro/EEG/README.md

 Monte Carlo custer permutation tests with cluster formation and a distance function

-Plot line graphs with shading representing the standard error of the mean and optional shading for a sub-domain window (an ERP components or frequency band, for example) using plotShadedLine.m
+Plot line graphs with shading representing the standard error of the mean and optional shading for a sub-domain window (an ERP component or frequency band, for example) using plotShadedLine.m

 # Me